-Keep practising!
+Keep practicing!
 Draw every day, don’t give up, and remember that to produce anything really worthwhile takes a long time.

 I really don’t think there are cut and dried answers to this question (which I do get asked a lot).
 The best advice I can offer is to ensure you have a comprehensive portfolio of your strongest images.
 Try every avenue you can think of within the field and don’t lose your motivation or inspiration even when the going gets tough (the first time I approached Terry Pratchett with my artwork I was unsuccessful, so I tried again four months later and we began working together).
 An up to date copy of the Writers and Artists Yearbook is very useful too.

 I often look at photographs of faces in my reference collection to establish the look I’m after.
 I don’t usually set out to make a character resemble anyone in particular, but sometimes it just happens that they do.